Dabomstew/universal-pokemon-randomizer/DEVGUIDE.md

 settings you create.

 ## Settings.java
-Add a variable to represent your new option.
-This will likely be a `private boolean`.
+Add a variable to represent your new option under the Settings constructor.
+All new SettingsOptions are created through SettingsOptionFactory using the SettingsOption Builder object to ensure dependencies are updated.
+The only two mandatory fields are a name and default value (this is the value the setting will start with).
+Other methods exist on Builder to enable specifying extra details, like which integer values are allowed for an integer setting.

+A series of PredicatePairs may also be provided.
+Each PredicatePair specifies a parent object and a value that it must have for your setting to be allowed to be changed.
+For instance, you cannot select "Rival Carries Starter" unless either the Starters are changed or Trainers are changed.
+There are a number of other examples for whatever you're trying to make.

+Add the name of the variable to SettingsConstants.
+This enables easy reference to it in the SettingsMap.
+You should have already done this while making the settings option above.

 Also create 2 functions, 1 to get the value of this variable (most likely a `public boolean`), and 1 to set it (most likely a `public Settings`).
+These will get the value from the SettingsMap based on the SettingsConstants name, or set a value to it.

-Locate the appropriate byte to put your option under.
+In the `toString` method of Settings, locate the appropriate byte to put your option under.
 If the byte already has 8 options, you will need to locate an overflow area, or create one yourself.
 If you make a new byte, you will need to update `LENGTH_OF_SETTINGS_DATA` to match the new byte location.
 This MUST be the last byte being written or read.

+Do the same but for the `fromString` method of Settings.

 If you have a number, it will need to conform to the binary number system.
 For example, one byte can contain a value in the range of -128 to 127.
 Two bytes (a short)